FGasper/p5-DNS-Unbound/README.md

 # DESCRIPTION

-This library is a Perl interface to the libary component of NLNetLabs’s widely-used [Unbound](https://nlnetlabs.nl/projects/unbound/) recursive DNS resolver.
+This library is a Perl interface to the library component of NLNetLabs’s widely-used [Unbound](https://nlnetlabs.nl/projects/unbound/) recursive DNS resolver.